 PhD Program Application

-The Department of Women's Studies and Feminist Research welcomes international applicants.
-In 2018-19, applicants admitted to our graduate program will receive a funding package.
+The Department of Gender, Sexuality, and Women's Studies welcomes international applicants.
+In 2022-2023, applicants admitted to our graduate program will receive a funding package.

 Intake into the program will be once per annum, in September.
 Admissions will be recommended by the Committee on Graduate Studies.
-Students must have completed a Master's degree in Women's Studies, Feminist Studies or Gender Studies with a strong feminist theory component, and an average grade of A- (80%) or higher.
-Students may be admitted with a Master's degree from another field provided that they have an undergraduate Honors degree in Women's Studies and have a background in feminist theory.
+Students must have completed a Master's degree in Women's, Gender, Sexuality, and/or Feminist Studies with a strong feminist theory component, and an average grade of A- (80%) or higher.
+Students may be admitted with a Master's degree from another field provided that they have an undergraduate Honors degree with related experience in the discipline and have a background in feminist theory.

 1. Applications are to be submitted electronically to the School of Graduate & Postdoctoral Studies at Western (SGPS).

 Applicants can contact SGPS for assistance with their application at (519) 850-2341 or e-mail firstname.lastname@example.org.

 2. Please ensure that your university transcripts are uploaded and included with your on-line application.
 Transcripts issued in a language other than English must be accompanied by certified English translations.

 3. Applicants must provide names and contact information for two academic referees.
 SGPS will contact the referees directly with forms and directions for submitting references electronically.